crs4/seal/docs/prq_index.rst

   number of reads that failed machine quality checks.

 :Unpaired:
-  number of unpaired reads found in the data (only if ``bl.prq.warning-only-if-unpaired`` is enabled).
+  number of unpaired reads found in the data (only if ``seal.prq.warning-only-if-unpaired`` is enabled).

 :Dropped:
   number of reads dropped from the dataset for any of the reasons above.